Jogrol/budget-travel-app/README.md

 - Prisma (testing)
 - Material UI

-# Features built so far (overview incl pull requests)
+# Features built so far
 - Add expense to the overview
 - Delete expense to the overview
+- Individual expense page
+- Change expense

 # Workflow
 ## My agile workflow and Trello board